elRuidoEse/elRuidoEse/README.md

 - 👋 Hi, I’m Regina
-- 👀 I’m interested in Web Developing and GameDev
+- 👀 I’m interested in WebDev and GameDev
-- 🌱 I’m currently learning html, JS, CSS
+- 🌱 I’m currently learning.
+Padawan at Skills for Woman in Tech 💜👩🏻‍💻
 - 💞️ I’m looking to collaborate on games
 - 📫 How to reach me Twitter: @elRuidoEse_